Managed vs. Unmanaged Switches: What Should Be Your Choice

 2. Performance

 Businesses can increase their network performance and traffic flow using managed switches because it allows them to configure it manually and as per best practices.
-Using managed switches, administrators can configure port-channel to bind the capability and processing of multiple interfaces to produce greater bandwidth and redundancy in case of interface failure.
+Using managed switches, administrators can configure port channels to bind the capability and processing of multiple interfaces to produce greater bandwidth and redundancy in case of interface failure.

 Unmanaged switches don't offer a modification or any configuration capabilities to enhance the performance further.
 It just acts as a plug-and-play device: no port channels, no redundancy.